HenronenGIT/libft/README.md

 > <em> The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects. </em>

 ## Description
 Have you ever wanted to create plenty of libc functions from scratch - I bet you have.
 Well here are my version of many of them and even some bonuses.
-With these functions you will have easier time to creating lot of C language project!
+With these functions, you will have an easier time creating a lot of C language projects!

 ## PDF